 Malaysia is competing fiercely with other countries in the region to provide a pro-business environment.
-To this end the government has relaxed foreign ownership laws in the manufacturing sector and has also implemented a range of incentives to attract investors in priority areas such as operational headquarters, regional distribution centres and international procurement centres.
+The government has relaxed foreign ownership laws in the manufacturing sector and has also implemented a range of incentives to attract investors in priority areas such as operational headquarters, regional distribution centres and international procurement centres.
+The government has also invested heavily in infrastructure to facilitate both efficient business and a high standard of living, particularly in the major centres.
 It has also recently implemented liberalisation actions within the financial services sector to attract more international players to operate within the market.

 Why ASEAN and why now?